trynoice/android-app/README.md

 ## Contributing

 We welcome contributions of all kinds and sizes.
 This includes everything from simple bug reports to large features.

+### Adding sounds

+Android [SoundPool](https://developer.android.com/reference/android/media/SoundPool) has strict limitations on sound size.
+Please use < 10 seconds sounds at 32 kHz sample rate or < 15 seconds at 22 kHz.
+Test all sound changes to make sure if it is played correctly.
+Sounds might be chopped off if memory limits are exceeded.

+Lower sample rates will allow longer playbacks but it is not recommended.

 ### Workflow